 Descriptive analytics tools may utilize the operations data provided, comprising applications that apply one or more statistical methods to the ASP database, including descriptive statistics and graphical data representations (e.g., time series, histograms, pie charts, scatter plots).
 Fire managers could use such tools to analyze historical performance of individual airtanker models (e.g., travel times) and the initial attack airtanker system (e.g., service times or response times).

-Predictive analytics tools may also utilize the operations data and comprise applications that apply one or more statistical methods to the ASP database for building predictive models, including but not limited to: (a) airtanker travel time models for various legs of the sortie, including travel to the fire, drop process activities and travel back to base (using, for example, linear regression with distance as a predictor); (b) airtanker dispatch probability models for predicting the likelihood that an airtanker will be dispatched to a fire (using, for example, logistic regression with reported fire size, spread rate, fuel type, fire weather indices, and number of available airtankers as predictors); (c) number of drops model for predicting the number of drops to contain a particular fire (using, for example, zero-truncated Poisson regression with fire size at initial attack, spread rate, fuel type and fire weather indices as predictors); and (d) containment probability model for predicting the likelihood that a fire will be contained if one or more airtankers are dispatched to a newly reported fire within a range of times (using, for example, logistic regression with number of dispatched airtankers, time interval, reported fire size, spread rate, fuel type and fire weather indices as predictors).
+Predictive analytics tools may also utilize the operations data and comprise applications that apply one or more statistical methods to the ASP database for building predictive models, including but not limited to: (a) airtanker travel time models for various segments of the trip, including travel to the fire, drop process activities and travel back to base (using, for example, linear regression with distance as a predictor); (b) airtanker dispatch probability models for predicting the likelihood that an airtanker will be dispatched to a fire (using, for example, logistic regression with reported fire size, spread rate, fuel type, fire weather indices, and number of available airtankers as predictors); (c) number of drops model for predicting the number of drops to contain a particular fire (using, for example, zero-truncated Poisson regression with fire size at initial attack, spread rate, fuel type and fire weather indices as predictors); and (d) containment probability model for predicting the likelihood that a fire will be contained if one or more airtankers are dispatched to a newly reported fire within a range of times (using, for example, logistic regression with number of dispatched airtankers, time interval, reported fire size, spread rate, fuel type and fire weather indices as predictors).

 Prescriptive analytics tools may also utilize the operations data and comprise applications that apply operations research methods (e.g., simulation, queueing theory, mathematical programming/optimization) for enabling fire managers to resolve complex decision-making problems.

 Dispatch tools may also utilize the operations data and comprise applications used by forest fire management agency staff for dispatching airtankers.
-Dispatchers can benefit from having real-time ASP data that includes, for example, the position of airtankers, their status (e.g., available to be dispatched/servicing a fire) and how many drops are being made.
+Dispatchers can benefit from having real time ASP data that includes, for example, the position of airtankers, their status (e.g., available to be dispatched/servicing a fire) and how many drops are being made.

-Real-time Information systems may also utilize the operations data and comprise applications to be utilized by fire managers and agency staff.
-These applications may, for example, comprise mobile device or desktop graphical applications for displaying real-time ASP data.
+Real time information systems may also utilize the operations data and comprise applications to be utilized by fire managers and agency staff.
+These applications may, for example, comprise mobile device or desktop graphical applications for displaying real time ASP data.